Code-Institute-Submissions/hanselsbakery/README.md

 	-	**Datepicker**

-		- I have used a javascript library for the datepicker in the booking page
+		- I have used a javascript library for the datepicker in the booking page, when user clicks on the input a calendar is displayed to the user so the user can select a date for their booking

 	-	**Timepicker**